Maine Court Records

 - Assault on an emergency medical care provider

-In Maine, murder is punishable by imprisonment for life or a term of no less than 25 years.
+In Maine, murder is usually punishable by imprisonment for life or a term of no less than 25 years.

 Can I get a Felony Removed from a Court Record in Maine?

 Felony convictions cannot be removed from court records in Maine.
-If a person is granted a full and free pardon by the governor, such persons may request that references to the pardoned crime be deleted (15-14 M.R.S.A §2167.307).
-Such persons must make a written application to the State Bureau of Identification to have all references deleted from the Federal Bureau of Investigation’s records.
-State materials will also be returned to respective contributing agencies.
-To be eligible, the applicant must have no criminal convictions since the pardon, and no other pending criminal charges.
-Interested persons may make applications 10 years after the date of discharge from their sentence.
+If the governor grants a person a full and free pardon, such person may request that references to the pardoned crime be deleted (15-14 M.R.S.A §2167.307).
+Such persons may make a written application to the Maine State Bureau of Identification to have all references deleted from the Federal Bureau of Investigation’s records.
+State materials may also be returned to the respective contributing agencies.

 - Records of summons or arrest that are over one year old with no active or pending prosecution from the arrest